 If you want to see a complete list of all of the Dead of Winter rules, take a look at the official rulebook (PDF).

-- Even though we prefer fully cooperative games, the semi-cooperative aspects of Dead of Winter give players a bit more to think about.
+- Even though my group prefers fully cooperative games, the semi-cooperative aspects of Dead of Winter give players a bit more to think about.
 This is a good thing because it adds to the survival feel that the creators were going for.

-- There is a lot of game in the Dead of Winter board game box.
-There are a ton of objectives and Crossroads cards, so you are definitely getting your money’s worth with this one.
+- There is a lot of game in the Dead of Winter box.
+There are a ton of objectives and Crossroads cards, so you are definitely getting plenty of replay value this one.

 - If you don’t like traitors in your co-op games, you should probably steer clear of Dead of Winter.
 Of course, you can play it as a straight-up cooperative game, but that takes a bit away from the experience the designers were going for.

 It is not surprising at all to see that just about every Dead of Winter board game review has been positive and that it received the Golden Geek Best Innovation Board Game in 2014.
 It truly makes you feel like you are going through a zombie apocalypse and must work hard to hurdle all of the obstacles it throws at you.

 It doesn’t matter if you are a fan of the zombie genre or not, chances are you are going to enjoy Dead of Winter if you like tense cooperative board games.
 There are other games like Dead of Winter, such as Zombicide, but this is my group’s favorite zombies board game right now.

 We’re definitely fans of this one, which is why it’s on our Top 20 list.